altugbakan/accelerated-cpp-solutions/Section 5/README.md

 ### Of course, it will be important to know where the original phrase ends and where the rotated beginning begins.
 ### &emsp; 2.
 Sort the rotations.
 ### &emsp; 3.
 Unrotate and write the permuted index, which involves finding the separator, putting the phrase back together, and writing it properly formatted.
 The solution of this problem can be found in *q01.cpp*.
-It follows the algorithm explained in the question.
+It follows the algorithm explained in the question, which can be examined in *Rotation.cpp*.
 The split function from §5.6/88 in the book is also used to break the input lines into words.

 ### Q2: Write the complete new version of the student-grading program, which extracts records for failing students, using `vector`s.
 Write another that uses `list`s.
 Measure the performance difference on input files of ten lines, 1,000 lines, and 10,000 lines.